cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 SNS = Simple Notification Service

-SNS allows notifications from AWS to be pushed out to “subscribed” clients.
+SNS allows notifications from AWS to be pushed out to "subscribed" clients.
 These can be internal to AWS (SQS, Lambda) or external (HTTP push, SMS, email).
-Queues in SNS are called “topics”; sending a message to a topic will cause it to be pushed out to any “subscribed” endpoints (what this means in practice will vary depending on *how* the endpoints are subscribed).
+Queues in SNS are called "topics"; sending a message to a topic will cause it to be pushed out to any "subscribed" endpoints (what this means in practice will vary depending on *how* the endpoints are subscribed).

 SNS and CloudWatch are often used together as a server event/alarm notification system.